 THE CAUSES OF WORKERS COMPENSATION RETALIATION CLAIMS

-I conducted an examination of California Labor Code, Section 132(a) Workers Compensation retaliation claims filed over many years.
-When filing a Section 132(a) claim, “in addition to establishing that the industrial injury has resulted in some detriment, the worker must also prove that he or she was singled out for disadvantageous treatment because of the injury.”
-This is typical of how other states handle Workers Comp retaliation claims.
+I conducted an examination of California Labor Code section 132(a) workers' compensation retaliation claims filed over many years.
+When filing a Section 132(a) claim, "in addition to establishing that the industrial injury has resulted in some detriment, the worker must also prove that he or she was singled out for disadvantageous treatment because of the injury."
+This is typical of how other states handle workers' comp retaliation claims.
 Some states allow workers to bring separate claims outside the comp system.
-Here's a summary of these cases:
+For more background, see Navigating California Workers' Compensation: A Guide for Employers.

 • Where there is truly no work available.

-• Where the employee is unfit for duty because they will risk further injury or aggravation to an injury.
+• Where the employee is unfit for duty because returning would risk further injury or aggravation to an existing injury.

 • Where there are safety issues related to the employee or third parties.